lightning/bolts/05-onchain.md

 A local node:
   - upon discovering a *valid* commitment transaction broadcast by a *remote node*:
-    - if it is able to handle the broadcast:
+    - if possible:
-      - MUST handle it as specified below.
+      - MUST handle each output as specified below.
       - MAY take no action in regard to the associated `to_remote`, which is simply a P2WPKH output to the *local node*.
         - Note: `to_remote` is considered *resolved* by the commitment transaction